 “Observations by MESSENGER indicated that dust must predominantly arrive at Mercury from specific directions, so we set out to prove this with models,” Pokorný said.
 This is the first such simulation of meteoroid impacts on Mercury.
 “We simulated meteoroids in the solar system, particularly those originating from comets, and let them evolve over time.”

 Earlier findings based on data from MESSENGER’s Ultraviolet and Visible Spectrometer revealed the effect of meteoroid impacts on Mercury’s surface throughout the planet’s day.
 The presence of magnesium and calcium in the exosphere is higher at Mercury’s dawn — indicating that meteoroid impacts are more frequent on whatever part of the planet is experiencing dawn at a given time.

 These harder collisions helped the team further key in on the source of the micrometeoroids pummeling Mercury’s surface.
-Meteroids that originally came from asteroids wouldn’t be moving fast enough to create the observed impacts.
-Only meteoroids created from two certain types of comets — Jupiter-family and Halley-type — had the speed necessary to match the obseravations.
+Meteoroids that originally came from asteroids wouldn’t be moving fast enough to create the observed impacts.
+Only meteoroids created from two certain types of comets — Jupiter-family and Halley-type — had the speed necessary to match the observations.

 “The velocity of cometary meteoroids, like Halley-type, can exceed 224,000 miles per hour,” Pokorný said.
 “Meteoroids from asteroids only impact Mercury at a fraction of that speed.”